 The key themes of forces, energy, waves and electricity run through the Physics GCSE specification.
 Students will also study the particle model of matter and space physics.

 Studying the separate sciences means students will cover more content than GCSE Combined Sciences.
-Opting for separate sciences at GCSE provides the breadth of knowledge necessary to study Biology.
-Chemistry or Physics at A-level.

-Combined Sciences.
 Opting for separate sciences at GCSE provides the breadth of knowledge necessary to study Biology, Chemistry or Physics at A-level.

 Each GCSE will be assessed through two examination papers at the end of year 11.
 Both papers are 1 hour 45 minutes long and are equally weighted towards the final grade.

 Students opting for Triple Science will therefore sit 6 Examinations.
 All examinations consist of multiple choice, structured, closed short answer and open response question types.

 There are 8 required practical activities for each GCSE and these will be integrated and assessed within day-to-day teaching.